OtroEspacio/letom-api-docs/source/index.html.md

 # Introduction

-Welcome to the Letom API!
-You can use our API to access Letom API endpoints, which can get information on various cats, letoms, and breeds in our database.
+You can use our API to access Letom API endpoints, which can get information on various motels, room types, make reservations and more.

 # Authentication